 The Opportunity

-You will hold a tertiary qualification in Social Work, Psychology, Social Sciences or comparable qualification OR substantial demonstrated experience in a related field, have a current Queensland driver’s license and you must hold a current Working with Children Positive Notice (blue card) prior to commencing.
+You will possess a tertiary qualification in Social Work, Psychology, Counselling, Social Sciences or similar, and/or substantial relevant work experience; have a current Queensland driver’s license, complete a criminal history clearance check and you must hold a current Working with Children Positive Notice (blue card) prior to commencing.

-- Effective communication skills, including interpersonal skills and writing skills and the ability to advocate effectively on behalf of others
+• Demonstrated effective communication skills including strong interpersonal & written skills, and the ability to advocate effectively on behalf of others

 We know diversity makes a positive difference and encourage people from Aboriginal and/or Torres Strait Islander backgrounds to apply.